mobizt/FirebaseClient/README.md

 ### App Initialization

-The Firebase app (`FirebaseApp`) is the main authentication and access token handler class in this library.
-All Firebase services Apps will take the authentication data called app token (`app_token_t`) that maintains by Firebase app, and was used as the access key or bearer token while processing the request.
+The Firebase app (`FirebaseApp`) is the class that used for authentication handling.
+All Firebase Services Apps will take the authentication data which called app token (`app_token_t`) that maintains by Firebase app, and was used as the access key or bearer token while processing the REST API request.

-The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holds the user input sign-in credentials and token.
+The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holds the user input sign-in credentials and tokens.

 The user auth data that passes to the `FirebaseApp` class constructor can be obtained from the following sign-in credentials, access key, auth token providers classs via `getAuth` function.

 Thses classes also mentioned in the earlier section.

-The following authentication classes generate and hold the `auth token` to be used in further authorization requests.
+The following authentication classes generate and hold the `auth token` to be used in the authorization requests.

 - [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino)